uiowa-irl/FP-Inspector/README.md

 ## Fingerprinting Mitigation
 We implement the countermeasures listed in Section III-B of the [paper](https://umariqbal.com/papers/fpinspector-sp2021.pdf) in a browser extension to evaluate their breakage.
 The browser extension contains the countermeasures as options that can be selected one at a time.
 For API restriction, we override functions and properties of fingerprinting APIs and return an error message when they are accessed on any webpage.
 For targeted API restriction, we extract a script's domain by traversing the stack each time the script makes a call to one of the fingerprinting APIs.
 We use FP-Inspector's classifier determinations to create a domain-level (eTLD+1, which matches Disconnect's fingerprinting list used by Firefox) filter list.
 For request blocking, we use the `webRequest` API to intercept and block outgoing web requests that match our filter list.
 We extend [Cliqz content blocking library](https://github.com/cliqz-oss/adblocker) to implement request blocking.

-Our prototype extension is available in the [coming soon]() directory.
+Our prototype extension is available in the [FP-Container](https://github.com/uiowa-irl/FP-Inspector/blob/master/FP-Container) directory.
+It was developed by [Charlie Wolfe](https://github.com/charliewolfe)

 ## Detections and Discoveries